MustardOS/mustardos.github.io/themes/zipping.md

 - Select `credits.txt`, `preview.png`, `./images/`, `./scheme/`, and the rest of your folders for your theme together.
 - Use a program such as WinRar (Windows), Keka (macOS), and 7zip (Linux/Windows) to compress those as one zip.
 - Name your zip whatever you choose.
+- Replace the zip extension with muxthm, example: `theme_name.muxthm`

 And you're done!
 Enjoy your theme on your device.